 Jonathan Haidt’s “The Righteous Mind” offers insight into why we disagree with each other and how we might better communicate.
-Late in 2020, it is an important book for Americans who are seeing the “lesser angels” of their compatriots.
+With our divided political climate, it is an important book for Americans who are seeing the “lesser angels” of their compatriots.

-If the Age of Trump has taught us much of anything, it’s that the minds and moral inclinations of our political adversaries remain a dark and unknown land.
+If today's fraught political and social environment has taught us anything, it’s that the minds and moral inclinations of our political adversaries remain a dark and unknown land.
 And, if the partisans in my newsfeed are to be believed, an appalling one at that: Facebook PSAs inform me that Republicans are blood-drenched robbers fixing to murder you for a quick buck, while others highlight the fact that Democrats seek only to destroy our nation so they can cosplay Orwell’s 1984.

 What sort of monsters surround us? we ask, anxiously.

 Surrounded by this sound and fury, now is a good time to read Jonathan Haidt’s The Righteous Mind: Why Good People Are Divided by Politics and Religion (Vintage, 2012).
 In this deeply compelling and bracingly contrarian foray through moral psychology and the American political landscape, Haidt sets out to help us better understand our own moral inclinations and thus, more importantly, the moral inclinations of others.